paralax/ColossalOpera/intermediate/ZZ_dna_restriction_enzymes.md

 	HindIII 445 tatt[a agctt]att
 	HindIII 635 ccgtca[a agctt]att

+# Bonus

+Write some code that identifies any and all symmetrical points along the DNA sequence where an enzyme (not just the three listed) could cut.
+These should be even-length palindromes between 4 and 10 bases long.

 # Notes

 If you have your own idea for a challenge, submit it to /r/DailyProgrammer_Ideas, and there's a good chance we'll post it.